crossbario/crossbar/docs/pages/gettingstarted.rst

   * Publish & Subscribe
   * Routed Remote Procedure Calls.

 WAMP is a `WebSocket <https://en.wikipedia.org/wiki/WebSocket/>`_ sub-protocol, which means that you can communicate with browser using it.
-Apart from that it can also run over any transport which is message-oriented, ordered, reliable, and bi-directional such as TCP, Unix domain socket etc.
+In addition to that it can also run over any transport which is **message-oriented, ordered, reliable, and bi-directional** such as TCP, Unix domain socket etc.

 Introduction:
 =============